20 mins read

 - Do a site inspection to confirm that everything stated in the contract is accurate.
 It is also the first opportunity the GC gets to identify potential issues for construction.

-- Create a risk management plan and mitigation strategies.
+- Create a construction risk management plan and mitigation strategies.

 - Set up a safety plan.
-The owner’s team completes this step, but contractors also take care of it independently since it is important and, in most cases, life and death.
+The owner’s team completes this step, but contractors also take care of it independently since it is essential and, in most cases, life and death.

 - Generate a work breakdown structure (WBS) listing all tasks and activities to have a clear outline from start to finish.
 The PM then takes the WBS and turns it into a schedule with defined milestones to assess progress.

 - Set up a communication plan that matches the overall project communication plan.
-Here, the GC specifies the frequency of communication and the responsibilities of the owner to provide information.
+Here, the GC specifies the frequency of communication and the owner’s responsibilities to provide information.

 4) Procurement